jj1bdx/osx-devrandom-feeder/README.md

 ## WARNING

 This software is still at the *experimental stage*.
-No guarantee for any damage which might be caused by the use of this software.
+There is no guarantee for any damage caused by the use of this software.
 Caveat emptor.

 ## What this driver is for

-To accomodate True Random Number Generator (TRNG) random bits into OS X kernel.
+To accommodate True Random Number Generator (TRNG) random bits into OS X kernel.

 ## IMPORTANT SECURITY NOTICE